 The researchers applied the tests a week after admission on average, as they considered this waiting time sufficient to know whether the urine toxicology was negative.
 The aim of this procedure was to avoid acute effects of the drug on the organism.

 One of the tests used to measure memory span required the patient to repeat an ascending sequence of numbers presented by the researchers.
 Patients who had made intensive use of cocaine in the previous month before admission underperformed on this test.

-In other tests to measure selective attention, cognitive flexibility and inhibitory control, patients were asked to repeat a sequence of colors and then to name the ink color when the name of a different color is printed (the word "yellow" printed in blue ink, for example).
+In other tests, in this case used to measure selective attention, cognitive flexibility and inhibitory control, patients were asked to repeat a sequence of colors and then to name the ink color when the name of a different color is printed (the word “yellow” printed in blue ink, for example).